 Academic Entrance requirements

-An Australian Bachelor degree or equivalent or higher level qualification in any discipline with a minimum grade point average (GPA) of 1.0 (out of 4.0)
+- Australian Bachelor degree or equivalent or higher level qualification in any discipline with a GPA of 1.0 (out of 4.0); or

-An Australian Bachelor degree or equivalent or higher level qualification in any discipline and a GMAT overall minimum score of 550
+- Australian Bachelor Degree or equivalent or higher level qualification in any discipline and GMAT overall minimum score of 550.

 English Language Requirements: